Differences to Shape-Out 1

 The analysis view is separated into four tabs (see screenshots below).

-- The Meta tab displays all metadata of the selected dataset that is stored in the original .rtdc file.
+The Meta tab displays all metadata of the selected dataset that are stored in the original .rtdc file.

 The Quick View is meant for dataset exploration.
-It consists of a scatter plot on the left and a set of tool panels that are accessible via the corresponding tool buttons on the right.
+It consists of a scatter plot on the left (left click for panning and right-click for zooming) and a set of tool panels that are accessible via the corresponding tool buttons on the right.

 Use the Plot panel to define all plot parameters.
 It also displays common statistics of the two features plotted.